-Students participating in the Civic Engagement Organizers program gain skills in organizing, managing group dynamics, creative problem-solving, and developing relationships with diverse groups of people and organizations.
+Students participating in the Community Engagement Organizers program gain skills in managing group dynamics, creative problem-solving, and developing relationships with diverse groups of people and organizations.
 Student leaders often continue working in the areas they have been involved in after graduation, sometimes finding employment as a direct result of their work with the community.

 - Participate in training retreats and student staff meetings